sublimelsp/LSP-some-sass/README.md

 When working with Vue SFC, LSP-volar is usually used to provide LSP capabilities to every part of component.

-Since LSP-sass can be used to process `style[lang="scss"]` blocks in SFCs, CSS language features from LSP-volar will clash with LSP-sass since both are trying to provide information at the same time.
+Since LSP-some-sass can be used to process `style[lang="scss"]` blocks in SFCs, CSS language features from LSP-volar will clash with LSP-some-sass since both are trying to provide information at the same time.

-To resolve this, it’s best to disable certain LSP-volar CSS language features and let LSP-sass handle that.
+To resolve this, it’s best to disable certain LSP-volar CSS language features and let LSP-some-sass handle that.

-* In `LSP-sass.sublime-settings` set `selector` to handle Vue SFC:
+* In `LSP-some-sass.sublime-settings` set `selector` to handle Vue SFC:

 ```json
 {